USS Shiloh (CG 67) Fueling-At-Sea

-230119-N-NY362-1088 PHILIPPINE SEA (Jan.
-19, 2023) Sailors secure a JP-5 fuel line aboard Ticonderoga-class guided-missile cruiser USS Shiloh (CG 67) during a fueling-at-sea with fleet-replenishment oiler USNS John Ericsson (T-AO-194) (not pictured) in the Philippine Sea, Jan.
-19. Shiloh is forward-deployed to the U.S. 7th Fleet area of operations in support of security and stability in the Indo-Pacific region.
+230117-N-NY362-1104 PHILIPPINE SEA (Jan.
+17, 2023) Sailors conduct flight quarters on the flight deck aboard Ticonderoga-class guided-missile cruiser USS Shiloh (CG 67) in the Philippine Sea, Jan.
+17. Shiloh is forward-deployed to the U.S. 7th Fleet area of operations in support of security and stability in the Indo-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Santiago Navarro)

 |Date Taken: